reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layer.idx` file.
 The layering feature is provided by `spring-boot-jarmode-layertools` as explained in the next section.

-#### Using Jarmode to Extract The Layers
+#### Jarmode to Extract The Layers

-In this step, we will extract dependencies into separate layers.
-We will use a system property - `jarmode` set to a value - `layertools` to launch our executable jar created in the previous step.
-This allows the bootstrap code to redirect the request to the spring-boot-jarmode-layertools jar instead of the application.
+We use a system property - `jarmode` set to value - `layertools` to launch the jar.
+It allows the bootstrap code to run something completely different from the application.

 Let us launch our jar with a `layertools jar mode` system property:
 ```shell